urdhva8/RentEasy/README.md

-# RentEasy Application
+# RentEasy

 This is a NextJS starter project for the RentEasy application.
-# RentEasy